 Kardashian stirred controversy even before she arrived in the Gulf state.
 Earlier in the week government officials in Bahrain tried to stop star from visiting because of her “bad reputation”.

 Legislators last week attempted to push through a resolution to prevent the star from visiting Bahrain but failed, Al Wasat newspaper reported.

 “A group of MPs in today’s parliamentary session submitted a proposal to prevent the hosting of American socialite Kim Kardashian, describing her as having a ‘bad reputation,’” the newspaper report said, adding that the attempt failed.

 Thousands of fans, who had paid up to BHD 500 Bahraini (US$1,360) a ticket, turned up to see Kardashian open the Riffa branch of Millions of Milkshakes.

 “Thanks Sheikh Khalifa for your amazing hospitality.
-I'm in love with The Kingdom of Bahrain,” Kardashian wrote on her Twitter page Saturday.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+I'm in love with The Kingdom of Bahrain,” Kardashian wrote on her Twitter page Saturday.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.